 News alert: Read about The Henrietta Lacks Foundation and its grants given to date in the New York Times here: “Returning The Blessings of An Immortal Life: Rebecca Skloot Seeks to Help Henrietta Lacks’s Descendants”.
 Also see: First Henrietta Lacks Foundation Grants Awarded

-As of January 9, 2013 the Board of Directors of the Henrietta Lacks Foundation has awarded 36 grants.
-Twenty-three grants were for tuition and books, eight were for medical or dental aid, and two were for other emergency needs.
+As of June 6, 2013 the Board of Directors of the Henrietta Lacks Foundation has awarded 43 grants.
+Thirty-one grants were for tuition and books, ten were for medical or dental aid, and two were for other emergency needs.

 Welcome to the web page for The Henrietta Lacks Foundation, a non-profit organization founded by Rebecca Skloot, author of The Immortal Life of Henrietta Lacks, who is donating a portion of her book’s proceeds to the Foundation.
 Henrietta was a poor black tobacco farmer whose cancer cells, taken without her knowledge, became one of the most important tools in medicine, with damaging consequences for her family who today can’t afford access to the health care advances their mother’s cells helped make possible.
 The Foundation strives to provide financial assistance to needy individuals who have made important contributions to scientific research without personally benefiting from those contributions, particularly those used in research without their knowledge or consent.
 The Foundation gives those who have benefited from those contributions — including scientists, universities, corporations, and the general public — a way to show their appreciation to such research subjects and their families.